 NRANETBs are taxed at a flat rate of 25 percent.

 Extended business travelers will be taxable in the Philippines on income derived from services rendered in the Philippines.
-It is important to ascertain whether they will be taxed as NRAETBs or NRANETBs, that is, whether they were in the Philippines for more or less than 180 days, as this will determine the applicable tax rate.
+It is important to ascertain whether they will be taxed as NRAETBs or NRANETBs, that is, whether they were in the Philippines for an aggregate period of more or less than 180 days, as this will determine the applicable tax rate.

 For extended business travelers, the types of income that are generally taxed are employment income and other Philippines-sourced income.

-Net taxable income of citizens, resident aliens, and NRAETBs are taxed at graduated rates ranging from 5 percent to 32 percent.
-The maximum rate is currently 32 percent on income earned over 500,000 Philippine pesos (PHP).
+Net taxable income of citizens, resident aliens, and NRAETBs are taxed at graduated rates ranging from 0 percent to 35 percent effective January 1, 2018.
+The maximum rate is currently 35 percent on income earned over 8,000,000 Philippine pesos (PHP).
 NRANETBs are taxed at a flat rate of 25 percent of gross income unless a lower rate is applicable under a double tax treaty or special law.

 Each employer is required to deduct an amount from the salary of each employee for premium contributions remittable to a social security fund, home development mutual fund and the PhilHealth coverage to finance the retirement, sickness, disability, health, and other social security benefits of the employee.
 The employer is also required to remit a counterpart contribution for the employee.
 The amount of premium contributions by the employer and employee depends on the salary bracket of each employee, based on a pre-calculated table of contributions.